CleverCloud/n8n-example/Readme.md

 - **Security**: Always use strong, unique passwords and encryption keys
 - **Scaling**: The configuration above is suitable for small to medium workloads.
 For higher demands, consider upgrading your PostgreSQL plan
 - **Backups**: Regular backups of your PostgreSQL database are recommended

+### User Authentication

+Since n8n version 1.0, basic authentication has been deprecated in favor of the built-in user management system:

+1. **First-time setup**:
+   - When you first access your n8n instance, you'll be prompted to create an owner account
+   - Follow the on-screen instructions to set up your username, email, and password

+2. **Managing users**:
+   - After initial setup, you can manage additional users through the n8n UI
+   - Navigate to Settings > Users to add or modify user accounts

 ## Troubleshooting